tiagocorreiia/react-pizza-shop/README.md

 ## Run The Server

-Obs: If you need to see the App running on phone you should change the baseURL on folder services/api.js from 'http://localhost:3004' to 'your local ip:3004'
+If you need to see the App running on phone you should change the baseURL on folder services/api.js from 'localhost:3004' to 'your local ip:3004'

 ```
 json-server db.json --watch --port 3004